InnovaPolitica/Pawah-tech-for-human-rights/README.md

 Thanks for your interest in contributing to Pawah!
 There are many ways to contribute.
 To get started, take a look at [CONTRIBUTING.md](CONTRIBUTING.md).

+You can communicate with us through our email accounts: cristian.leon@asuntosdelsur.org and info@asuntosdelsur.org.
+You can subscribe to our telegram channel: @pawahtool

 ## Participation Guidelines

 This project adheres to a [code of conduct](CODE_OF_CONDUCT.md) and the [Mozilla Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/).
 By participating, you are expected to uphold to them.
 Please report unacceptable behavior to cristian.leon@asuntosdelsur.org.